 If a driver is at fault in an accident with a motorcyclist, and that motorcyclist has extensive head injuries due to not wearing a helmet, should the at-fault driver be responsible for those injuries?
 If a motorist was not wearing their seatbelt during an accident, they have violated the law and the argument could be made that they contributed to their own injuries.
 Since the state of Florida does not require the use of a motorcycle helmet for those over twenty-one, no laws have been violated; therefore, the at-fault motorist is likely responsible for all injuries related to the accident.

 Contact our Motorcycle Accident Law Firm if you or someone you love has suffered any type of motorcycle accident injury in Miami, or anywhere in the State of Florida, you need an experienced Personal Injury Lawyer on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case, consultation if free.